Introduction to Data Storytelling: Narratives from Data (Live Stream)

 - It takes more than just data to deliver value in analytics; it takes the right combination of hard and soft data skills; particularly the soft skills in interpreting the analytical outcomes in the right context

-- Finding the conclusions and key messages from analysis
+- Finding the conclusions and key messages from the analysis

 - Leveraging frameworks to structure the story into a storyboard